Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: Discussion

 \section{Discussion}

 Skykatana demonstrates that large-scale angular masking can be achieved efficiently through sparse pixelization, streaming I/O, and modular composition.
-Its design deliberately prioritizes memory efficiency and scalability, allowing users to build multi-billion-pixel masks with limited hardware resources.
-The framework bridges the gap between polygon-based methods such as \texttt{mangle} and modern HEALPix-based pipelines by providing an intermediate high-level abstraction that is intuitive and efficient.
-By using the dual “coverage/sparse” structure of HealSparse and combining it with MOC-based visualization, the code achieves a balance between precision and usability for survey-scale data analysis.
+Its design deliberately prioritizes memory efficiency and scalability, enabling users to build multi-billion-pixel masks within the constrained resources typical of shared-notebook and cloud-based environments.
+The framework bridges the gap between polygon-based approaches such as \texttt{mangle} and modern HEALPix-based pipelines by providing a high-level abstraction that is both intuitive and computationally efficient.
+By leveraging the dual “coverage/sparse” structure of HealSparse and combining it with MOC-based visualization, Skykatana achieves a balance between geometric precision, scalability, and usability for survey-scale data analysis.

-Another strength of the framework worth highlighting is its on-demand catalog querying mechanism.
-Rather than relying on precomputed, monolithic bright-star masks, Skykatana builds exclusion maps dynamically over user-defined regions, exploiting hierarchical chunking to keep the I/O and memory footprint constant.
-This approach is particularly well suited to distributed platforms such as the Rubin Science Platform with LSDB/HATS environments, where catalogs are stored as HEALPix-partitioned parquet files.
+Modern wide-area surveys such as Rubin, Euclid, and Roman increasingly require angular masks at resolutions corresponding to billions of HEALPix pixels, particularly to mitigate stellar contamination, artifacts, and spatially varying completeness.
+In practice, these masks must be constructed, inspected, and iterated upon within shared, notebook-based, or cloud environments where memory and I/O resources are constrained.
+Skykatana is explicitly designed for this regime, enabling the construction, manipulation, and interactive visualization of such masks through sparse, bit-packed representations and streaming I/O. A central contribution of the framework is its ability to construct masks directly from distributed catalog queries rather than from pre-materialized full-sky products, by streaming only the relevant sky regions and magnitude ranges through a chunked workflow.
+Although demonstrated here using the Rubin Science Platform infrastructure, the same design naturally applies to other large-survey analysis ecosystems based on distributed data access.

+To represent survey masks on the sphere, we adopt the HEALPix tessellation.
+Although HEALPix pixels are not identical in shape, all pixels at a given resolution have exactly the same area and form a hierarchical and iso-latitude grid (\citealt{gorski2005}).
+This equal-area property is particularly relevant for angular masks and clustering analyses, as it avoids artificial density fluctuations introduced by variable pixel areas.
+The hierarchical structure further enables efficient multi-resolution representations, chunked I/O, and boolean mask algebra, while the iso-latitude sampling facilitates fast indexing and spherical operations.
+Alternative tessellations such as the Hierarchical Triangular Mesh (HTM; \citealt{kunszt2001}) provide more regular geometric elements and fast indexing, but do not guarantee equal-area pixels and are less commonly adopted in modern survey masking frameworks.
+For these reasons, HEALPix has become the de facto standard in cosmological surveys (e.g., Planck, Gaia, Rubin, Euclid), and is adopted here for statistical robustness and interoperability.